-The existing and planned use of the 1544 - 1545 MHz band is graphically depicted at Figure J.1 and J.2.
+The existing and planned use of the 1544 - 1545 MHz band is graphically depicted at Figure J.1 and Figure J.2.
 Analyses of the spectral occupancy requirements for Cospas-Sarsat instruments and other systems that are planned to be operated in the band are provided in the following sections of this Annex.

-Figure J.1: Existing and Planned Use of the 1544 - 1545 MHz Band (2002 - 2019)
+Figure J.1: Existing and Planned Use of the 1544 - 1545 MHz Band (2009 - 2019)

-Notes: a.
-Information concerning Koreasat not available; and b.
-SAR/Galileo will occupy approximately 100 kHz.
+Note: SAR/Galileo will occupy approximately 100 kHz.